mantidproject/mantid/docs/source/release/v6.3.0/33421_mantidworkbench.rst

 ----------------
 New features
 ############
-A new button has been added to the Pick tab to allow all of the detectors in the instrument to be summed n the miniplot without having to draw a shape
+A new button has been added to the Pick tab to allow all of the detectors in the instrument to be summed in the miniplot without having to draw a shape